yalmip/yalmip.github.io/_posts/faq/2021-04-11-warningbigm.md

 ## Bad scaling of model leading to infeasibility due to bad defaults

 Things can get even worse.
 Had you started with the following model you would also have warnings.
-However, now the derived model turns out to be infeasible (although we manually can see that the model is feasible)
+However, now the derived model turns out to be infeasible (although we manually can see that the problem is feasible)

 ````matlab
 u = sdpvar(1);